LeviathanOctober 8, 2018

 Other uses for an ex-BNZ?

-So the news that the former BNZ building on Waterloo Quay is not really that surprising – it has been sitting empty, externally unscathed, for the last two years.
+So the news that the former BNZ building on Waterloo Quay is coming down is perhaps not really that surprising – it has, after all, been sitting empty, externally unscathed, for the last two years.
 But is demolition really the best thing for it?

 There are no doubt many reports floating around the back corridors of power about the state of the building – upon which the insurers have made their decision.
 I’ve not seen any of them, so can’t claim to have any particular knowledge on which to speak.
 But I will say this: its a mighty odd situation when a company pays out to demolish a 9 year old building – practically brand new – that, externally, appears that it has not got even so much as a single scratch on it.

 Yes – we know – that after the Kaikoura quakes, while the external facade appeared to have not suffered as much as a single broken pane of glass (congratulations to Thermoshash for an excellent job!), the inside is a different kettle of fish.
 And, allegedly, it does indeed look like a kettle of fish – the ceilings, having fallen down in the earlier Seddon quakes, apparently came down again, or rather: the services in the ceilings came down upon the ceilings.
 And for this reason, the staff inside have put their foot down and collectively said: “No way Jose, I ain’t never going back inside that darn building.”
 Allegedly.

 What is also noticeable is that the huge emergency atrium fans mounted on the roof, are now on the ground beside the office building – so my guess is that they were bouncing around uncomfortably, and probably causing damage as well.
 So perhaps the atria are not pristine and clean, but instead maybe they are a disaster zone as well?